Koolyanobbing, Western Australia

+Koolyanobbing is located in the Shire of Yilgarn, Western Australia, 54 km north-northeast of the town of Southern Cross.
+Iron ore has been mined there since 1948 by a series of companies, with a break between 1983 and 1993, and since 2024.
+Most recently, the ore was mined by Mineral Resources and railed to the port at Esperance for export.

 History

+The place name Koolyanobbing is of local Aboriginal origin, meaning "place of large rocks" in the Kaalamaya language of the Kaprun people.

 The first European to visit the area was Charles Cooke Hunt in 1864 who explored the Koolyanobbing range that is situated nearby.

 The next European to visit the area, in 1887 and later in 1891, was a gold prospector named Henry Dowd, who thought that the rocks in the area were of no value.
 He recorded his findings and stored them in a bottle that was buried next to a survey peg and which was found again in 1963 at what is now known as Dowd Hill.

-Iron ore was first mined at Koolyanobbing from around 1950.
+Iron ore was first mined at Koolyanobbing from 1948.
 It was sent by truck to Southern Cross from where it was shipped by rail to Wundowie, where there was a state-owned blast furnace.

 The town was established to service a new iron ore mine in the 1960s at Dowd Hill.
-The town was gazetted in 1965.
-The former Eastern Goldfields Railway between Southern Cross and Kalgoorlie was realigned for change to standard gauge, and to service the Koolyanobbing mine.
+It was gazetted in 1965.
+Simultaneously, the former Eastern Goldfields Railway between Southern Cross and Kalgoorlie was realigned for change to standard gauge, and to service the Koolyanobbing mine.
+The new town site's facilities included a bowling green, general store, golf club, swimming pool and town hall.

-The name is of local Aboriginal origin, meaning "place of large rocks."